-- .1 A graphical display for time-of-day scheduling and override scheduling of building operations shall be provided.
-At a minimum, the following functions shall be provided: - .1 Weekly schedules - .2 Exception Schedules - .3 Monthly calendars. - .2 Weekly schedules shall be provided for each group of equipment with a specific time use schedule. - .3 It shall be possible to define one or more exception schedules for each schedule including references to calendars - .4 Monthly calendars shall be provided that allow for simplified scheduling of holidays and special days for a minimum of five years in advance.
-Holidays and special days shall be user-selected with the pointing device or keyboard, and shall automatically reschedule equipment operation as previously defined on the exception schedules. - .5 Changes to schedules made from the User Interface shall directly modify the Network Automation Engine schedule database. - .6 Schedules and Calendars shall comply with ASHRAE SP135/2003 BACnet Standard. - .7 Selection of a single menu item or tool bar button shall print any displayed schedule on the system printer for use as a building management and diagnostics tool. - .6 Password - .1 Multiple-level password access protection shall be provided to allow the user/manager to user interface control, display, and database manipulation capabilities deemed appropriate for each user, based on an assigned password. - .2 Each user shall have the following: a user name (24 characters minimum), a password (12 characters minimum), and access levels. - .3 The system shall allow each user to change his or her password at will. - .4 When entering or editing passwords, the system shall not echo the actual characters for display on the monitor. - .5 A minimum of five levels of access shall be supported individually or in any combination as follows: - .1 Level 1 = View Data - .2 Level 2 = Command - .3 Level 3 = Operator Overrides - .4 Level 4 = Database Modification - .5 Level 5 = Database Configuration - .6 Level 6 = All privileges, including Password Add/Modify - .6 A minimum of 100 unique passwords shall be supported.
+- .3 Monthly calendars. - .2 Weekly schedules shall be provided for each group of equipment with a specific time use schedule. - .3 It shall be possible to define one or more exception schedules for each schedule including references to calendars - .4 Monthly calendars shall be provided that allow for simplified scheduling of holidays and special days for a minimum of five years in advance.
+Holidays and special days shall be user-selected with the pointing device or keyboard, and shall automatically reschedule equipment operation as previously defined on the exception schedules. - .5 Changes to schedules made from the User Interface shall directly modify the Network Automation Engine schedule database. - .6 Schedules and Calendars shall comply with ASHRAE SP135/2003 BACnet Standard. - .7 Selection of a single menu item or tool bar button shall print any displayed schedule on the system printer for use as a building management and diagnostics tool. - .6 Password - .1 Multiple-level password access protection shall be provided to allow the user/manager to user interface control, display, and database manipulation capabilities deemed appropriate for each user, based on an assigned password. - .2 Each user shall have the following: a user name (24 characters minimum), a password (12 characters minimum), and access levels. - .3 The system shall allow each user to change his or her password at will. - .4 When entering or editing passwords, the system shall not echo the actual characters for display on the monitor. - .5 A minimum of five levels of access shall be supported individually or in any combination as follows: - .1 Level 1 = View Data - .2 Level 2 = Command - .3 Level 3 = Operator Overrides - .4 Level 4 = Database Modification - .5 Level 5 = Database Configuration - .6 Level 6 = All privileges, including Password Add/Modify - .6 A minimum of 100 unique passwords shall be supported. - .7 Operators shall be able to perform only those commands available for their respective passwords.
+Display of menu selections shall be limited to only those items defined for the access level of the password used to logon. - .8 The system shall automatically generate a report of log-on/log-off and system activity for each user.
+Any action that results in a change in the operation or configuration of the control system shall be recorded, including: modification of point values, schedules or history collection parameters, and all changes to the alarm management system, including the acknowledgment and deletion of alarms.

-- .7 Operators shall be able to perform only those commands available for their respective passwords.
-Display of menu selections shall be limited to only those items defined for the access level of the password used to log-on. - .8 The system shall automatically generate a report of log-on/log-off and system activity for each user.
-Any action that results in a change in the operation or configuration of the control system shall be recorded, including: modification of point values, schedules or history collection parameters, and all changes to the alarm management system, including the acknowledgment and deletion of alarms. - .7 Screen Manager The User Interface shall be provided with screen management capabilities that allow the user to activate, close, and simultaneously manipulate a minimum of 4 active display windows plus a network or user defined navigation tree. - .8 Dynamic Color Graphics - .1 The graphics application program shall be supplied as an integral part of the User Interface.
+- .7 Screen Manager The User Interface shall be provided with screen management capabilities that allow the user to activate, close, and simultaneously manipulate a minimum of 4 active display windows plus a network or user defined navigation tree. - .8 Dynamic Color Graphics - .1 The graphics application program shall be supplied as an integral part of the User Interface.
 Browser or Workstation applications that rely only upon HTML pages shall not be acceptable. - .2 The graphics applications shall include a create/edit function and a runtime function.
 The system architecture shall support an unlimited number of graphics documents (graphic definition files) to be generated and executed.